RobinBlondin/password_cracker/README.md

    <br>

-3. **Generate hashes**
+3. **Generate hash files**

-   To generate a file `hashes.txt` containing each password and its corresponding hash, run the `HashPasswords` command-line runner withe the argument `hashPasswords`:
+   To generate hash files with each password with the corresponding hash value on each line, please run this command inside the project root directory:

    **Unix:**
    ```bash